Note: The UK Impact Investing Market report published 16.9.24 is available here.

 All this is straightforward and undoubtedly practiced by TEN members.
 The more complex issue is what we do with our capital.
 Having worked for myself most of my career, I have no occupational pension.
 I have been building a pension pot, with about half the assets in a SIPP and half in an ISA.
 These have both been invested in a portfolio diversified across geographies and assets classes with a light ethical filter.
 They have done well and a few years ago reached the target I set as able to generate a modest pension.
 I have also used some of the capital to invest in my impact business Transcend; and to provide some loans or equity for friends involved in social enterprises and Christian ventures, usually on an informal basis.
 Results have been mixed.

 Today my pension pot is worth more than my inflation adjusted target.
-This year we decided on a cap to our investable assets (i.e. pension pot), and every March, to give away 100% above this or invest it in a completely different way where the main purpose is social impact.
+This year we decided on a cap to our investable assets (i.e. pension pot), and every March, and give away 100% above this or invest it in a completely different way where the main purpose is social impact.
 Giving is fine but as someone once pointed out to me, it’s a 100% capital loss.
 What if it could be re-used many times to support enterprises that provide a long term solution to poverty?

 As it happened, a TEN member in a similar situation wanted help on impact investment so I have been exploring options.
 Here are some ways forward.